Conor Gillaspie: Second stint with the Giants

 Gillaspie was designated for assignment on August 3, 2017.
 On August 6, he cleared waivers and returned to the organization to play for the Giants' Triple-A affiliate Sacramento River Cats.
 He elected free agency on October 2.

 Personal

-Gillaspie and his wife Amanda have two sons.
-Gillaspie's brother, Casey Gillaspie, was drafted in the first round of the 2014 MLB Draft by the Tampa Bay Rays and currently plays for the Kansas City T-Bones Of The American Association of Independent Professional Baseball.
+Gillaspie and his wife Amanda have two children.
+Gillaspie's brother, Casey Gillaspie, was drafted in the first round of the 2014 MLB Draft by the Tampa Bay Rays, played for several minor league teams in the MILB and then independent leagues, retiring in April 2023.